HOME | Software | Lotus Cars | DWARF | Kindle | Solar |

 I also got a bit interested in the electrical grid and the Internet Of Things so am using some TP-Link switches to reduce consumption when PG & E may need to fire up an old and dirty powerplant.
 We connected with OhmConnect and those folks reward us with a small amount of cash because when they call for it the TP-Link switches reduce our electrical usage.
 Sometimes they call for 15 minutes of reduced usage and on rare occasions up to 2 hours.
 They recently reduced the cash-reward amounts by 90 percent, but it's still something.

-I was using a Belkin Wemo Switch but Belkin changed their interfaces so OhmConnect.com was unable to work with Wemo.
+We were using a Belkin Wemo Switch but Belkin changed their interfaces so OhmConnect.com was unable to work with Wemo.
+I do still like the switch, but currently have no use for it, it sits on a shelf..

 We switched our home accounting from a proprietary solution to GnuCash.
 See some details on gnu cash.
 I wrote a Python application to do specialized searching and reporting of the GnuCash data.
 The application source is https://github.com/davea42/searchgnucash